moorepants/learn-multibody-dynamics/generalized-forces.rst

    N_v_B.express(N)

-Now, take the partial derivatives with respect to the generalized speeds to find the six partial velocities:
+Now, take the partial derivatives with respect to the generalized speeds to find the six partial velocities.
+The sensitivity of point :math:`A`'s linear motion is only a function of the first generalized speed, i.e. change in :math:`u_1` will cause accelerations in the :math:`\hat{n}_x` direction.

 .. jupyter-execute::